Applications

 1. Input: Click on the Plus icon to add new input.
 Enter the input name and select the type from the list.
 By default, item is displayed as the name and type of the input.

 2. Output: Click on the Plus icon to add new output.
-Enter the out name and select the type from the list.
+Enter the output name and select the type from the list.
 By default, item is displayed as the name and type of the output.
 Provide an action name, if required.

-1. Machine Type: By default, regular-s is displayed.
+1. Machine Type: Specifies the type of virtual machine (VM) to run your service.By default, regular-s is displayed.
 Select a new one from the list, if required.

 1. Min Replicas: This refers to the minimum number of instances (or "replicas") of your function that will be running at any given time, by default, it is set to 0.
 Make changes, if required.